Asus' new phone is the best way to play games on Android

 Pressure sensitive buttons called AirTriggers

 Perhaps one of the coolest and most innovative features on the ROG Phone is AirTriggers.
 These are pressure sensitive corners that double as bumper buttons for games.
-I've used phones with pressure sensitive features before like the Pixel 3 ($800 at Verizon Wireless) where you can squeeze the sides to open Google Assistant.
+I've used phones with pressure sensitive features before like the Pixel 3 where you can squeeze the sides to open Google Assistant.
 But Asus' approach here is by far my favorite implementation of the technology on phones.

 AirTriggers can be programmed for specific functions.
 For example in PUBG, I assigned one to fire a weapon and another to crouch.
 It's a curious solution to the lack of physical controls on phones and yet it's so well-implemented and feels so intuitive that I became much more immersed in the games I played.